pyGrowler/growler-indexer/README.rst

 growler-indexer
 ===============

-Middleware for growler which generates an 'index view' of a directory.
+Middleware for Growler web framework which creates a pretty index view of files and folders within a directory in the file system.
+Options can be passed to the middleware to change styles and viewing rules.

 This package can be imported to host specific directories on the server, or can be called on the command line to create an easy file server for quick access on a network.

 On the command line, you can host the current directory on port 8000 using